Luxury Outdoor Living Master Plan (San Diego 2026): Estate Design-Build, Costs & Phasing

 - Address + neighborhood (HOA/overlay known?), site photos, rough sketch with dimensions and slopes.

-- Wish list by zone: kitchen (appliances), pergola type, fire feature, seating count, lawn/green size, lighting moods.
+- Wish list by zone: kitchen (appliances), pergola type, fire feature, seating count, lawn/green size, lighting moods, enclosure needs, A/V zones.

 - Materials lean: porcelain vs concrete pavers; colors/finishes you love.